ryantd42/NY-Legislative-Git/2023/S549C-2023/bill.md

   January 5, 2023
   ___________

  Introduced by Sens.
-HOYLMAN-SIGAL,  KRUEGER,  RAMOS -- read twice and ordered printed, and when printed to be committed to the Committee  on Labor  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted  to  said  committee  --  recommitted  to  the Committee on Labor in accordance with Senate Rule 6, sec.
-8 -- commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee
+HOYLMAN-SIGAL, FERNANDEZ, JACKSON, KRUEGER, RAMOS -- read  twice  and  ordered printed, and when printed to be committed to the Committee on Labor -- committee discharged, bill amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Labor in accordance with Senate Rule 6, sec.
+8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- reported favorably from said  commit- tee and committed to the Committee on Finance -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the labor law, in relation to the recovery  of  overpay- ments  of  unemployment benefits; to direct the department of labor to